 This can vary from case to case and depends on whether early terms of agreement can be reached.
 We seek to make an early assessment of the merits of your case and look to find a way to fund your case in a way that works for you.

-I have not seen my relatives Will and am not sure if I am included in this.
+I have not seen my relative’s Will and am not sure if I am included in it.
 What can I do?

 Unless a Will is admitted to Probate the only people able to view the Will are the executors.
 Once it is admitted to Probate then it becomes a public document and can be viewed.
 If you believe the circumstances in which a Will has been prepared are suspicious urgent steps should be taken to prevent Probate being granted so that an investigation can be carried out into the validity of the Will.